whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 This resource also supports token rotation.
 See our [Authentication Methods guide](https://registry.terraform.io/providers/snowflakedb/snowflake/2.4.0/docs/guides/authentication_methods#managing-pats) and the [resource documentation](https://registry.terraform.io/providers/snowflakedb/snowflake/2.4.0/docs/resources/user_programmatic_access_token).

 This feature will be marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
-To use this feature, add `snowflake_user_programmatic_access_token` to `preview_features_enabled` field in the provider configuration.
+To use this feature, add `snowflake_user_programmatic_access_token_resource` to `preview_features_enabled` field in the provider configuration.

 ## v2.2.0 ➞ v2.3.0